FrunkyLiu/Streamlit-Configurator/README.md

 ## Installation

 ### From PyPI (Upcoming / Planned)
-We’re preparing to publish **Streamlit Configurator** on PyPI.
-Once available, you can simply install it with:
+Streamlit Configurator is available on PyPI.
+You can install it with:
 ```bash
 pip install st-configurator
 ```
-(Stay tuned for the official release.)

 ### From Source (Current)
 1. Clone or download this repository.
-2. Navigate to the project’s root directory.
+2. Navigate to the project's root directory.
 3. Install using pip:
     ```bash
     pip install .